 The presence of neonicotinoids in the EU was already on thin ice, given their detrimental effect on pollinator populations.
 The EU had already imposed a temporary ban on the use of three key neonicotinoids in 2013, but these new regulations would take things a step further.

-“The proposed regulations are very strict: a full ban, except for greenhouses that are supposed to be closed systems,” explains Martin Dermine, at Pesticide […]
+“The proposed regulations are very strict: a full ban, except for greenhouses that are supposed to be closed systems,” explains Martin Dermine, at Pesticide Action […]

 Liberals and conservatives see extreme weather very differently.